revou-fsse-1/w4-my-portfolio-rioyulinanda/README.md

 # My Portfolio - Mebel Inc Website

-This week assignment needs to do a deployment on Netlify, then setting up custom domain, and the last step is to secure the site with HTTPS.
+This week's assignment needs to do deployment on Netlify, then set up a custom domain, and the last step is to secure the site with CDN.

 ## Link to the Website